BREASTFEEDING AND TRAVELING TIPS

-- A lot of airports now have breastfeeding/pumping rooms or pods.
+- Many airports now have breastfeeding/pumping rooms or pods.

 - These are available on a first come, first serve basis

 - If you’re just sitting on the runway you, of course, can take your baby out of his car seat to breastfeed.
-However, sometimes they don’t give any warning before they will say, “We’re taking off now.
+However, sometimes they give very little warning before they say, “We’re taking off now.

-Unless this is a trip to cold turkey wean from breastfeeding, you will need to maintain your milk supply.
+If you are traveling while breastfeeding without your baby you will need to pump to maintain your milk supply.
 If you come home and try to breastfeed your baby and there’s not enough milk, he will probably be pretty annoyed.

-I recently did a consult for a mama who went on a trip without her baby to a fun place.
+I once did a consult for an exclusively pumping mama who went on a trip without her baby to a fun place.
 It was very hot.
 Her days were longer than usual and she wasn’t getting a lot of sleep.
 The adult beverages were flowing.
-She only pumped half as much as she should have.
+She was not drinking as much water as she should have in such a hot climate.
+She only pumped half as often as she normally did.